 His “never quit” attitude has allowed him to achieve many things, and overcome many obstacles in life, and we’re honored to induct Vince as the 9th member of the SDTF Hall of Fame in 2010.

 In 2007 he began a string of serving as President for five consecutive straight years.
 During that time he was able to juggle all the complications of running a club that had grown to well over 200 members.
-He also focused intently on keeping our team competitions strong, supporting the Cal Cup, and Pac Cup teams while helping form the new West Coast Cup in 2011.
+He also focused intently on keeping our team competitions strong, supporting the Cal Cup and Pac Cup teams, while helping form West Coast Cup in 2011.
 The club reaped the rewards of his focus on these areas, winning 6 team Cups during that time.

-Never a “high-profile” attention seeker, Allen often worked quietly and collaboratively to get things done.
-His selfless hard work earned him the reputation as “Mister SDTF” over the last 10 years, unlike any other player in this most recent era of our club history.
+Never a high-profile attention seeker, Allen often worked quietly and collaboratively to get things done.
+His selfless hard work earned him the reputation as "Mister SDTF" over the last 10 years.
+He is unlike any other player in this most recent era of our club history.
 Please welcome Allen as our 10th member to the SDTF Hall of Fame.

 Today we call him the “Iron Man of SDTF” as we honor him for being the only player to play in all 29 San Diego Opens and the only player to play in the first 28 Cal Cup matches.
 Brad was VP of the Federation for two years, serving as an important fundraiser for the club and a host for many Federation social events.
 He was honored as player of the year in 1990 for his great support of the club.
 Brad also pushed for our influence outside the Federation, serving as the first SDTF member on the Board of Directors of Balboa Tennis Club, and was later given the 2006 Sportsmanship award from the SD District Tennis Association.